Dentures – Tyler, TX

-Implant-Retained Dentures & Partials
+Dental Implant-Retained Dentures & Partials

 If you prefer a secure full or partial denture and do not want to deal with clips or adhesives, then consider implant-supported dentures.
 During a brief surgery, an implant dentist can secure a few dental implant posts to hold your denture firmly in place.
 With an implant-supported denture, you won't have to worry about slipping, and your prosthetic will feel safe and sound.

 Contact us today to schedule a denture consultation.
 Dr. Stansbury sees patients from Tyler, Flint, Lindale, Kilgore, and nearby east Texas communities.
-If this is going to be your first time at our office, please take a brief moment to review the helpful information on our new patient page, which we have provided for those unfamiliar with our practice.
+If this is going to be your first time at our dental office, please take a brief moment to review the helpful information on our new patient page, which we have provided for those unfamiliar with our dental office.
 If you would like to learn about the other ways Dr. Stansbury can help your smile, take a look at our full list of services.

 Understanding the Cost of Dentures

-You can’t put a price on a beautiful smile that gives you the freedom to eat most of your favorite foods and to speak your mind with confidence.
+You can’t put a price on a beautiful smile that gives you the ability to eat most of your favorite foods and to speak your mind with confidence.
 Of course, that’s not to say that you shouldn’t be aware of the overall cost of dentures.
 It’s important to take the time to learn about the different factors that affect the amount you pay in the end as well as the different options at your disposal for paying.
 Get in touch with us if you have any cost-related questions that aren’t addressed below.